Pinterest or How to Evaluate Social Media Opportunities

 Do I get more visitors on my blog or site due to using the service?

 Many sources exclaim how much traffic Pinterest is yielding.
 I can’t confirm that.
 I have sites that have been pinned a lot but the traffic is almost non-existent.

-Can I get my submissions and connections out of the system once the site goes pay only or change in such a away that it won’t appeal to me anymore?
+Can I get my content and connections out of the system once the site goes paid only or changes in such a way that it won’t appeal to me anymore?

 Just consider the case of Ning.
 It was a free site where you could create a niche community.
 Then one day it went premium out of the blue.

 You couldn’t just export your community.
 You would have to start a new one elsewhere.
 Rented social media space is always risky for audience building.

 In order to make this example even clearer I’d like to answer the questions for myself in a simplified manner and a hypothetical persona.

 I’m a blogger using social media to spread the word on several topics like for example search engine optimization.

 - I’d need 20h a month to make Pinterest work for me.
 I’d need consulting jobs worth at least 12k after half a year to get even.

 - My direct use of the site would be organizing the images I like on SEO.